 Who We Are

 Gathering Together is owned by John Eveland and Sally Brewer, husband and wife.
 John and Sally provide not only the vision that is Gathering Together Farm but are also the first ones to get their hands in the soil.
 They highly value the diverse staff that the farm requires to be successful.
 In the height of production, there will be over 120 of us working hard to nurture and harvest high-quality food, prepare it for customers, and sell it at market.
 Our field crews perform a variety of duties such as irrigation, cultivation, trellising, mudding greenhouses, seed propagation, harvesting, hand weeding, ditch digging, planting and transplanting both by hand and mechanically.
 We have 15 year-round farm field crew, which grows to around 20 come spring planting season.
 At the height of the summer, we can have up to 30 farm field crew members working through to the fall harvest.
 The portion of the crew most people see are our 'marketeers'.
 These are the wonderful staff that make the farm-to-you produce connection.
 For the winter markets we have seven marketeers on staff and as the season progresses and spring outdoor markets start opening, the staff increases to around 20.
 Come summer there is a total of 40 marketeer's slingin' the finest in organic produce.
+To keep all of this running efficiently we have a full time mechanic and assistant, who are continually maintaining our farm equipment, tractors, and transportation vehicles.
 We also have our office staff, chef and crew, our farm lunch cooks and our seasonal Farmstand employees.

 In 2003 we expanded our on-farm offerings by building our beautiful Farmstand.
 In the Farmstand you will find all of our in season produce, Chad's Bread, our coveted potato doughnuts, plus other baked goods, our delicious house salsa, GTF whole chickens, and other farm made grab-n-go items.
 The Farmstand is proud to carry an assortment of local vendors as well, from artisan goods to local dairy farm products, local brews, meats, eggs, and grains.
 It has truly become a whole diet and more one-stop stand.
 We offer dinner three nights a week by reservation only on Thursday, Friday and Saturday evenings.
 We prepare our menus and dishes with deep respect for the Pacific Northwest cuisine that is local, sustainable, and farm-to-fork.
 It is a wonderful location for tasting some of the fruits of our labor.
 The season's best produce is combined with locally grown meats and regional seafoods in the expert hands of our chef.